 During this 14 days tour, we will discover Romania in an active way, walking around 10 kilometres per day in the Romanian countryside.
 Each day we will try to serve a home-cooked lunch, prepared by the ladies in the village, using mainly local ingredients.
 Also, most of the accommodations will be in rustic guesthouses.
 Moreover, if possible, we will visit local craftsmen or the village touristic attractions.
 This is how we do our share to promote sustainable tourism, directing revenues to rural communities and encouraging activities with a lower carbon footprint.

-The price starts from 1050 EUR/person.
-This price is valid for a group of 8 persons and for a price of accommodation of a maximum of 70 EUR/night for a double room, including breakfast.
-Depending on the final itinerary, the type of accommodation you choose and the size of the group, the price can modify, so, for a personalised offer please contact us.
+The price starts from 1080 EUR/person.
+This price is valid for a group of 8 persons and for an average price of accommodation of a maximum of 70 EUR/night for a double room, including breakfast.
+Please see below the price per person, depending on the group size.
+The hotels or guesthouses where we will stay will be chosen together; we will give you a few options and you will have the final word regarding the accommodation.
+Depending on the hotels you choose and the final itinerary, the price can change, so, for a custom offer please contact us.

 Meet you at the airport in Bucharest, drive to Transylvania, in the villages near Bran.
 Dinner and overnight at a rustic guesthouse at the foothills of the Carpathians mountains.
 The next day, we will start our countryside walks.